 The caterwaul attempts to surprise its foes with its screech attack before closing to melee.
 The caterwaul uses its tremendous speed to charge the most-isolated opponent with its bite and claw attacks.
-The beast remains constantly on the move, using Acrobatics to tumble and never giving its opponents an opportunity to surround it.
+The beast remains constantly on the move.
 If seriously threatened, the caterwaul relies on its remarkable speed to retreat and lope back to its lair.
-It can be tracked with a DC 15 Survival check.
 It has no treasure in its lair.